ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 This document introduces key concepts in the Ostro OS and how they fit together.
-The target audience is developers who want to learn about Ostro OS and/or use the OS in their own product.
+The target audience is developers who want to learn about Ostro OS or use the OS in their own product.
 Application developers will also find this to be useful background information.
 There will also be documentation more focused on application development and installation.
 The :ref:`Building Images` tech note